 Film - Live Action

 According to Warlock, one of the ingredients of a flying potion is the rendered fat of an unbaptised child.
-Even in modern times when there are alternatives, the character is from the 17th century, back when there were no alternatives.
+While in modern times there are alternatives that are not fatal to the child, the character is from the 17th century, back when there were no alternatives, and kills the child extracting it.
 The potion is based on a (supposed) actual witches recipe of the era ("fat of unbaptised brat" even gets a mention in Shakespeare).
 Likewise the nail in the footprint has a real world source.

 In the movie Daybreakers, most of the remaining 5% of humanity has become this, as the 95% vampire population needs human blood to survive.
 People are kept in storage, barely alive, and have their blood drained via tubes to feed the vampires.